FREQUENTLY ASKED QUESTIONS

 Do you do custom work?

 Yes!
 Custom work makes my day.
-Please email or message on Instagram and we can start to work out the details of your perfect piece.
+Please email Lola@ZyscovichJewelry.com and we can start to work out the details of your perfect piece.
 There are no custom fees for already existing designs.
+If working on a design of your own, or with your own stones custom design fees are on a case by case basis.

 Is your jewelry ethical?

-Yes, I source everything from ethical supplies, the rundown is below.
+Yes, I source everything from ethical suppliers, the rundown is below.

 Precious Metals: Only recycled metals are used, these are sourced from a solar-powered company in the US.
 All scraps are saved.
 First I try to use them without melting and re-milling them, then the remaining tiny scraps are melted down to be re-used.

-Gemstones: I use mainly lab-created gems.
-These are physically the same as precious gems, but are grown in a lab.
+Gemstones: I use both lab-grown and natural gemstones.
+Lab-grown are physically the same as precious gems.
 This eliminates mining and the environmental impact it causes, plus you get a large gem with excellent color and clarity at a reasonable price.
-They are also more durable than natural stones since there are no inclusions.
-I do use some natural gemstones as well, these are all ethically sourced.
+They are more durable than natural stones since there are no inclusions.
+My natural gemstones are all ethically sourced.
+This means the miners and gem cutters get a living wage, they are conflict free, and the effects of mining are minimal.

 How do I care for pearls?